thiagoferronatto/VBAG/README.md

 I recommend using lambdas for both of them, since otherwise you'd have to rely on either global variables or class methods to emulate the functionality of a lambda capture list.

-Basically, the idea is that if you have to use something in both Setup and Loop, then you define that variable outside of both, so that they have access to the scope that contains that variable.
+Basically, the idea is that if you have to use a resource in both Setup and Loop, then you define the variable that contains that resource outside of both functions, so that they have access to the scope that contains it.
 Here are some options.
 First, there's lambdas.

 ```cpp
 int main() {